The Association Blog

 About Cole Wakefield

-Cole Wakefield is the Director of Animal Services for Good Shepherd Humane Society in Eureka Springs, Arkansas.
+Cole Wakefield is Executive Director for Good Shepherd Humane Society in Eureka Springs, Arkansas.
 Prior to his time at Good Shepherd, Cole served as Clinic Manager for HOPE Humane Society in Fort Smith, Arkansas.
 Cole is Arkansas-born and raised and excited to bring attention to rural animal welfare issues.
 He is a graduate of the Southern Utah University/Best Friends Animal Society Executive Leadership Certification Program.

 1. Thank you so much for starting this conversation!
 Having lived my entire life in Sacramento, California, it was quite shocking to discover the disparities when I moved to rural Gem County in Idaho.
 Subsequently, now living in Hamilton, Montana, I see it even moreso.
 I have continuously said that until we reach rural America and figure out how to serve & support those areas as well, albeit differently, we will not solve the animal/people problems in this country.
 Again, thank you for addressing what so many do not understand.